edwinfj/edwinfj.github.io/_posts/2020-04-24-cv-in-donet.md

 I googled for a while trying to find a built-in counterpart or a crafted solution in .NET Framework.
 I failed.
 The top results returned were either wrong, or a design that lacked generalization.
 <!--more-->

-## Minimal Requirements For The Condition Varieable
+## Minimal Requirements For The Condition Variable

 A common use case for the condition variable is:
 ```